-Our main focus till 2019 would be to reach global targets.
+Our main focus is to reach global targets.
 In order to do so, we advocate and provide services to:

 - Reduce transmission of HIV among key populations (Female Sex Workers, Men who have sex with Men, Transgender persons, Drug Users, Beach Boys and People Living with HIV) using the behavior change communication model.

 As the Principal Recipient representing the civil society initiatives on HIV prevention, FPA Sri Lanka contributes to the National HIV control efforts led by the Ministry of Health, Government of Sri Lanka with GFATM funding.